leapcode/leap_platform/README.md

-In order to validate the syntax and style guide compliance before you commit, see https://github.com/pixelated-project/puppet-git-hooks#installation Please fork https://0xacab.org/leap/platform to open a merge request, and pick the `Platform runner (greyhound)` at https://0xacab.org/YOUR_USERNAME/platform/runners in order to run a CI build for your merge request.
+In order to validate the syntax and style guide compliance before you commit, see https://github.com/pixelated-project/puppet-git-hooks#installation Please fork https://0xacab.org/leap/platform to open a merge request, and pick the `Shared Runner (Whitewhale)` at https://0xacab.org/YOUR_USERNAME/platform/runners in order to run a CI build for your merge request.

 Changes